Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Methodology

-\paragraph{Training the constraint extractor.} We distill structured constraints from a strong teacher model.
-For each training instance, the teacher provides a constraint set $C^\star$ (we use \texttt{qwen3-vl-235b-a22b-instruct} on 20K samples from VisualPRM400K).
-We fine-tune $E_\phi$ with:
+\paragraph{Training the constraint extractor.} We distill pseudo-gold structured constraints $C^\star$ using a strong teacher Qwen3-vl-235b-a22b-instruct.
+Specifically, we construct an SFT corpus of 26{,}454 image--question pairs from the above VisualPRM400K subsets; for each pair, the teacher is prompted with our JSON schema (Appendix~A) and the \emph{correct solution steps} to produce a solution-critical constraint set $C^\star$.
+We fine-tune $E_\phi$ by maximizing $P_\phi(C^\star\mid I,q)$: